 Influenza (flu) is a viral respiratory infection that affects millions of people each year.
 As we head into flu season in the United States during the COVID-19 pandemic, it’s important to know what to expect and how to prevent it.

-Every year, a flu vaccine is developed that aims to protect against the most commonly circulating strains.
+Every year, flu vaccines are developed to protect against the most commonly circulating strains.
 Receiving the seasonal flu vaccine is the best way to protect yourself against becoming ill with the flu.

 But how does the vaccine work?
 How long does it last, and when’s the best time to get it?
 Here’s what you need to know.

 Development of the seasonal flu vaccine actually begins many months ahead of flu season.
-The viruses used in the vaccine are based off of extensive research and surveillance into which strains will be most common during the upcoming season.
+The viruses used in the vaccine are based on extensive research and surveillance into which strains will be most common during the upcoming season.

 The trivalent vaccine protects against three flu viruses: two influenza A viruses and an influenza B virus.

-Once you receive your flu shot, it takes two weeks for your body to develop antibodies that provide protection.
+Once you receive your flu shot, it takes 2 weeks for your body to develop antibodies that provide protection.

 It’s important to remember that during this period, you’re still vulnerable to becoming ill with the flu.

-During those two weeks you should be extra careful to:
+During that time, you should be extra careful to: